On the Costs and Benefits of Adopting Lifelong Learning for Software Analytics -- Empirical Study on Brown Build and Risk Prediction: RQ3:

-Table~\ref{time_group} shows how, in the case of brown build prediction, the median life expectation of LL models for Brown\_1, 2 and 3 is 2.8-8.75 times shorter than for Heuri XGB, needing thus more updates for similar to significantly better model performance (cf. RQ1).
+{ }\textit{Results.} \textbf{The median life expectation of models with an LL setup is between 1.1-8.75 times shorter than the RFS MLP baseline for 7 of the studied projects and is 2.3 times longer for Brown\_OSS.} Table~\ref{time_group} shows how, in the case of brown build prediction, the median life expectation of LL models for Brown\_1, 2 and 3 is 2.8-8.75 times shorter than for Heuri XGB, needing thus more updates for similar to significantly better model performance (cf. RQ1).
 On the other hand, for Brown\_OSS, the median life expectation of models is 2.3 times longer than for both XGB-based baselines because that project has much slower brown build activity, if we refer to the total age of the project and the amount of brown jobs from Table~\ref{info_proj}.
 Since less frequent brown jobs are encountered, training more often (with smaller $GS$) would most likely overfit on the lower amount of brown jobs present in the training set.

 For JIT risk prediction, the LL model needs updates every .6-1 month as a median, whereas the actual RFS is done every 1.5-2 months by our industrial partner (Real Pred), yielding thus a median life expectation 1.1-2.2 times shorter for the LL setup.